Lucky (2017 American film): Production

 On July 7, 2016, it was revealed that Lucky had begun filming in Los Angeles.

 On April 7, 2017, it was announced that Magnolia Pictures acquired U.S. and international rights to distribute the film.
+The film was released in the United States on September 29, 2017, two weeks after Stanton's death.

 Reception

 On Rotten Tomatoes, Lucky has a rating of 97%, based on 139 reviews, with an average score of 7.82/10.
 The website's critical consensus reads, "Lucky is a bittersweet meditation on mortality, punctuating the career of beloved character actor Harry Dean Stanton."
-On Metacritic, the film has a score of 80 out of 100, based on 34 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 80 out of 100, based on 34 critics, indicating "generally favorable" reviews.

 Matt Zoller Seitz of RogerEbert.com gave the film four out of four stars, writing that the film is: "The humblest deep movie of recent years, a work in the same vein as American marginalia like 'Stranger Than Paradise' and 'Trees Lounge,' but with its own rhythm and color, its own emotional temperature, its own reasons for revealing and concealing things."
 Seitz later named Lucky as the best film of 2017, stating that "I didn't expect much more than indie-film quirk when I read the description of this film, but emotionally it destroyed me."